projectriff/projectriff.io/_docs/020-getting-started-on-gke.md

 ### function and topic resource definitions
 Create a single `square.yaml` file for both resource definitions.
-Use the same image name and tag as the Docker build step above (with your own Docker ID prefix).
+Use the same image name and tag as the Docker build, replacing `<your-Docker-ID>` as before.

 ```yaml
 apiVersion: projectriff.io/v1